Commanders’ 2023 Draft Player Roundup – Fullbacks, H-backs and Versatile Heavy Weapons

 Historically, the fullback was once the premier ball-carrier in the league.
 In the early Super Bowl era, the fullback took a backseat to the halfback and developed a reputation as a hard hitting, if lumbering blocker.
 In the 1990’s, fullbacks began to be used more as receivers.
 Following their near extinction in the early to mid-2010’s, the fullback has come back and is experiencing a rebirth as a complementary weapon in the passing game, offering value as an extra blocker as well as providing a mismatch receiving threat out of the backfield.
 The ideal modern fullback is a big back with exceptional athleticism for his size and good ball skills as a receiver.

 Unfortunately, there aren’t a lot of players like that around, which might help to explain the lack of widespread adoption around the league.
 As I was digging through position rankings and draft profiles to find these elusive beasts, I came across a number of other players with similar and overlapping skillsets.
-Some of these are players who could play the closely aligned H-back role, and a few have some extra tricks up their sleeves.
+Some could play the closely aligned H-back role, and a few have some extra tricks up their sleeves.

-This brings us back to the Redskins’ heritage, since H-back was originally invented by Joe Gibbs, who aligned move tight end Clint Didier back from the line of scrimmage as a means to get another blocker in position to slow down Giants’ pass rusher, Lawrence Taylor.
+This brings us back to the Redskins’ heritage, since the H-back was originally invented by Joe Gibbs, who aligned move tight end Clint Didier back from the line of scrimmage as a means to get another blocker in position to slow down Giants’ pass rusher, Lawrence Taylor.
 The position was designated “H” on the play chart because “F” was already taken by fullback John Riggins.
-With second year QB, Sam Howell facing Micah Parsons and Kayvon Thibodeaux at least twice a year, will Eric Bieniemy see the value in reviving this piece of the Redskins’ past?
+With second-year QB Sam Howell facing Micah Parsons and Kayvon Thibodeaux at least twice a year, will Eric Bieniemy see the value in reviving this piece of the Redskins’ legacy?
 If he does, there are some great options in this draft class.

-What all of these players all have in common is that they would make interesting additions to add a little more thunder to Bieniemy’s offense to balance out all the little speedy guys, while also helping to protect our second-year quarterback and get the running backs some more yards before contact.
-An added bonus is, these guys should all be available on Day 3 of the draft, and some might even be available as UDFAs afterwards.
+What all of these players all have in common is that they would make interesting additions to bring a little more thunder to Bieniemy’s offense and balance out all the little speedy guys, while also helping to protect our second-year quarterback and get the running backs some more yards before contact.
+An added bonus is that these guys should all be available on Day 3 of the draft, and some might even be available as UDFAs afterwards.

 Early Day 3